B2ORG/T6-B2SONG-PATCH/README.md

 Start position: When screen fades in </br>
 Finish position: Immidiately after all conditions required for playing the music are met </br>

+Patch should support every version of BO2, no Plutonium exclusive features are used